pikumb94/DailyLifeSimulator/README.md

 The map level has walls and consists of several rooms.
 They move around avoiding obstacles, but they can walk through each other.

-The aim of this project is to make a NPC daily routine using only Unreal Engine's Blueprints and Behaviour Trees.
+The aim of this project is to practice with Unreal Engine's Blueprints, Behaviour Trees and Environment Query System.
-Everything has been done using Unreal Engine 4.27.X version.

 </br>
 <p align="center">